Danny1379/Danny1379/README.md

-Hello and Welcome to my Github Page.
+Hello and welcome to my Github page.
 My name is Daniel Ali Azimi.
 I'm currently a CE student at Shahid Beheshti university and also a novice Data Scientist with some experience in Machine Learning.

 You can to contact me through email : dazza1379@gmail.com